onlyquake/xonotic-wiki/Event-logging.md

 Weapon IDs are below 10000.

 ### Death type
-either a weapon ID ORed with weapon death flags, or one of the notifications in common/deathtypes.qh in the form of a string.
+Either a weapon ID ORed with weapon death flags, or one of the notifications in common/deathtypes.qh in the form of a string.

-weapon death flags are:
+Weapon death flags are:
 * 256 = secondary fire
 * 512 = splash damage
 * 1024 = bounced projectile